 When accelerated degree students have fulfilled all requirements for their undergraduate major and their undergraduate degree, they may no longer take graduate courses at the undergraduate tuition rate.
 Furthermore, no more than 12 graduate credits taken as undergraduates at Brockport can transfer into their graduate degree program and fulfill its course requirements.

 Maintaining Good Academic Standing in the Program

-Accelerated degree students must maintain a minimum overall 3.25 GPA while enrolled in the combined degree program to remain in good academic standing in the program.
+Accelerated degree students must maintain a minimum overall 3.25 GPA while enrolled in the accelerated/combined degree program to remain in good academic standing in the program.

-Students who are dismissed or choose to dematriculate from the accelerated degree program, can complete outstanding requirements for the undergraduate major and degree.
-If such a student subsequently applies for the graduate program, those credits may be transferred to fulfill graduate degree requirements.
+Students who are dismissed or who choose to de-matriculate from the program can complete outstanding requirements for the undergraduate major and degree.
+If such a student subsequently applies for the graduate program, any completed graduate credits may be transferred to fulfill graduate degree requirements.

 Matriculation into the Graduate Program

-When undergraduate students in good academic standing in this accelerated degree program graduate from Brockport, they are eligible to automatically matriculate into the master of education health education program.
-All Brockport graduate academic policies will then apply to them.
+When undergraduate students in good academic standing in this accelerated/combined degree program graduate from Brockport, they automatically matriculate into the Master of Education in Health Education program.
+All Brockport graduate academic policies will then apply.

 Student Learning Outcomes